-The law went into effect March 15, 2011 and compliance is required by March 15, 2012.
+The law went into effect on March 15, 2011, and compliance is required by March 15, 2012.
 Be a leader in compliance and buy an ADA approved pool lift now to avoid long lead times as the deadline approaches.

 What happens if I don’t comply?

-The ADA is a federal anti-discrimination law and as such, violations are addressed in the legal system.
-By not complying you are taking a risk of having someone file a complaint with the department of justice and possibly ending up in a lawsuit that could force you to make changes and possibly even assess fines of $55,000 and up to $100,000.
+The ADA is a federal anti-discrimination law, and as such, violations are addressed in the legal system.
+By not complying, you are taking the risk of having someone file a complaint with the department of justice and possibly ending up in a lawsuit that could force you to make changes and possibly even assess fines of $55,000 and up to $100,000.

-An all-inclusive civil rights law known as the Americans with Disabilities Act (ADA), forbids discrimination due to disability, and as of July 23, 2010 there was a new change to ADA regulations compliance which should take complete effect as of March 15th, 2012.
-Under Title III of the ADA code, the Department of Justice may enforce the code with a $55,000 penalty for the first violation and $110,000 for any violation after.
+An all-inclusive civil rights law known as the Americans with Disabilities Act (ADA) forbids discrimination due to disability.
+As of July 23, 2010, there was a new change to ADA regulations compliance, which should take complete effect as of March 15th, 2012.
+Under Title III of the ADA code, the Department of Justice may enforce the code with a $55,000 penalty for the first violation and $110,000 for any offense after.
 Any new or reconstructed state and local government facilities need to have ready access to those with disabilities.
-There is a standard called the ADA Accessibility Guideline (ADAAG) that is assigned to buildings and facilities which include swimming pools and are required to be ADA compliant.
+There is a standard called the ADA Accessibility Guideline (ADAAG) assigned to buildings and facilities, including swimming pools, and are required to be ADA compliant.

-In 2002, there were accessibility guidelines issued for new and altered recreational facilities by the Access Board, which were in conjunction to the ADAAG and once the Department of Justice adopts these guidelines, every newly constructed and altered recreational facility that the ADA covers will be required to be compliant.
+In 2002, there were accessibility guidelines issued for new and altered recreational facilities by the Access Board, which were in conjunction with the ADAAG.
+Once the Department of Justice adopted these guidelines, every newly constructed and altered recreational facility that the ADA covers will be required to be compliant.

-There are minimum accessibility requirements for swimming pools, as well as wading pools and spas; however, it is encouraged to exceed the guidelines to increase opportunities for accessibility.
-It is recommended to incorporate accessibility into a design early in the beginning plans of production for safe entry into water with easier routes and means.
+There are minimum accessibility requirements for swimming pools and wading pools and spas; however, it is encouraged to exceed the guidelines to increase opportunities for accessibility.
+It is recommended to incorporate accessibility into a design early in the beginning production plans for safe entry into the water with easier routes and means.

-There must be a pool lift where the level of water isn't deeper than 48 inches.
+There must be a pool lift where the level of water isn’t deeper than 48 inches.
 This would allow an opportunity for assisting someone in a standing position into the water.
 Lift seats must be at least 16 inches wide and a minimum of 16 inches from the edge of the pool.
 The slope cannot be greater than 1:48.
-Materials used for pool lift seats must be able to avoid corrosion, must have a firm base, and be more padded.
-There must be a clear deck space in order to provide a person the ability to get close enough to the pool lift seat for easy transfer.
+Materials used for pool lift seats must avoid corrosion, have a firm base, and be more padded.
+There must be a clear deck space to provide a person the ability to get close enough to the pool lift seat for easy transfer.
 There must be no obstruction around the area of the mobility device and the seat.
 There must be 36 inches wide and an extension forward at least 48 inches located from a line that is 12 inches behind the rear edge of the pool lift seat.
 Seat height must be anywhere from 16 to 19 inches to accommodate users of a wide assortment of ages and abilities.
-In order to provide stability for someone using a pool lift, footrests must be provided to reduce the chance of injury; however, armrests are not required.
-Lifts must be created so that people can use them without any assistance because it is important that someone who is swimming alone can be able to call the lift so they are not left stranded in the water for long periods of time.
-A person should be able to operate the lift without any obstruction and use with one hand, and not need more than five pounds of pressure to control.
-The submerged depth required is a minimum of 18 inches below water level to ensure buoyancy, which in return allows for easier entrance or exit.
-Lift capacity should be at a minimum of 300 pounds and able to sustain a load that is at minimum 1.5 times the rated load.
+To provide stability for someone using a pool lift, footrests must be provided to reduce the chance of injury; however, armrests are not required.
+Lifts must be created so that people can use them without any assistance because it is important that swimming alone can be able to call the lift, so they are not left stranded in the water for long periods of time.
+A person should operate the lift without any obstruction and use it with one hand, and not need more than five pounds of pressure to control.
+The submerged depth required is a minimum of 18 inches below water level to ensure buoyancy, allowing for easier entrance or exit.
+Lift capacity should be at a minimum of 300 pounds and sustain a load that is at minimum 1.5 times the rated load.

-Maximum slope permitted is 1:12 which is 8.33% for sloped entries; however, the surface is not required to be slip resistant.
-Facilities are encouraged to provide an aquatic wheelchair that would allow access to the water, because submerging a lot of mobility devices in water would damage the mobility device as well as contaminate the pool.
+The maximum slope permitted is 1:12, which is 8.33% for sloped entries; however, the surface is not required to be slip-resistant.
+Facilities are encouraged to provide an aquatic wheelchair that would allow access to the water because submerging many mobility devices in water would damage the mobility device and contaminate the pool.
 The depth of an entry must be anywhere from 24 inches to 30 inches maximum below water level.
-In order to become buoyant, this depth is necessary.
-There must be a landing anywhere from 36 to 60 inches in length below water level, but before an intermediate landing is required, the sloped entry may be 30 feet at maximum.
-There must be handrails on both sides of the sloped entries regardless of slope, and extensions are required at the top landing, but not at the bottom.
-Between handrails there must be 33 to 38 inches and handrail height must be anywhere from 34 to 38 inches.
+To become buoyant, this depth is necessary.
+There must be a landing anywhere from 36 to 60 inches in length below water level, but before an intermediate landing is required, the sloped entry maybe 30 feet at maximum.
+There must be handrails on both sides of the sloped entries regardless of slope, and extensions are required at the top landing but not at the bottom.
+There must be 33 to 38 inches between handrails, and handrail height must be anywhere from 34 to 38 inches.